thma/ThreepennyElectron/README.md

 Now we come to the interesting part of UI interaction.
 Threepenny comes with support for functional reactive programming based on the concepts of [reactive banana](https://wiki.haskell.org/Reactive-banana), a cool FRP framework by Heinrich Apfelmus.

-So I promise we will not see any old-skool event-handling in the following code:
+So I promise we will not see any old-school event-handling in the following code:

 ```haskell
   let